Best inverse and short ETFs — here’s what to know before buying

 Leveraged short selling lets traders use debt to increase their buying power.
 With the additional funds, traders often purchase futures and other financial derivatives to speculate on the stock or bond markets.
 By taking additional risk, traders seek to capture outsized returns.
 Leveraged ETFs allow traders to buy a single fund that magnifies the profits if the underlying security moves in the right direction.

 Leveraged trading is also known as margin trading.
-The strategy can be risky because those bets often become outsized losses when a trade goes sour.
+The strategy can be risky because those bets often become outsized losses when a trade goes south.
 Plus, traders need to pay back the borrowed funds along with any transaction fees.

 How to buy an inverse or short ETF